 Instructions: The 90/90 stretch, as the name would indicate, involves rotating your legs back and forth as they create 90-degree angles at your knees.
 Begin by sitting with your legs just outside shoulder width and your knees.
 You can place your hands behind your back on the ground for support.
 Drop both legs to one side, letting them fall into 90-degree angles.
 You should feel a strong stretch in your hips.
 Shift your legs to the other side of your body to complete one rep. You can hold the position or lean into the stretch for a more intense sensation.

-4. Ankle Mobility Exercises
+4. Ankle Mobility Exercise

 If You Only Buy One Thing…

 Of course, as product review experts, we can’t help but recommend a few simple pieces of exercise gear to help you perform mobility exercises.
-After all, who wants to stretch out on the dirty ground when you could recline on a comy, non-slip yoga mat instead?
+After all, who wants to stretch out on the dirty ground when you could recline on a comfy, non-slip yoga mat instead?

-Amazon Basics Extra Thick Exercise Mat
+Extra Thick Exercise Yoga Mat

-2. Gaiam Yoga Block
+Gaiam Yoga Block

 Odds are, your hips are tight.
 We could all use a little more hip mobility, and in our quest for it, we’ll be folding our legs into positions that put a ton of tension on our already-tight hips.
 This yoga block from Gaiam is an incredible tool for alleviating some of that tension.
-You just place one under your butt while performing a movement, and it takes some of the stress off your hips.
+You place one under your butt while performing a movement, taking some of the stress off your hips.
 Of course, we’d all like to be in a place where we don’t need blocks, but this will get the journey started more comfortably.